Northern Larb (Nam Prik Ong)

 Northern Larb

-Thai Northern Larb – Nam Prik Ong
+Thai Northern Larb – Nam Prik Ong (Easy Version)

-With Pork (Traditional)
+With Pork (Easy)

 With Chicken (Lighter)

-Thai Northern Larb – Nam Prik Ong
+Thai Northern Larb – Nam Prik Ong (Easy Version)

 Prep Time